Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E7G

 Memory Aid

-Real-World Application
+Real-World Example

 You're building an audio amplifier and want to filter out high-frequency noise above 3 kHz.
 You add a capacitor across the feedback resistor in your op-amp circuit.
 The capacitor creates a low-pass filter that passes audio frequencies below 3 kHz with full gain, while attenuating frequencies above 3 kHz.
 This reduces high-frequency noise and interference in your audio signal.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Low-pass filter, Op-amp filter, Capacitor feedback, Frequency response
+Low-pass filter Op-amp filter Capacitor feedback Frequency response

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E7G topic.